andrewcooke/uykfg/README.md

 * `uadd` - Adds random tracks from artists that match the given tag.

 Tags can be combined and excluded with a `-` prefix.
-So `uadd 20 blues fnuk -pop` will add 20 tracks from artists that are tagged with "blues" and "funk", but *not* tagged with "pop".
+So `uadd 20 blues funk -pop` will add 20 tracks from artists that are tagged with "blues" and "funk", but *not* tagged with "pop".